Cartoon violence: Effects

 Effects of cartoon violence on youth remain controversial.
 Research has generally been divided on this issue with no consensus reached regarding the effects of violence on behavior.
+One such conclusion is gender does not play a crucial role to the research.
+An article published by Andrew J. Weaver and his team provides data showing boys do prefer to watch cartoon violence more than girls but they still both equally enjoy them.
+It is also mentioned that children might just have a natural likeness to watching violence.
 Huesmann 2007 claimed watching violent cartoons can make young children more aggressive.
 Steuer, Applefield and Smith claim children emulate cartoon characters' activities, even when they aren't depicted as being human.
 Bandura, Ross, and Ross 1963 point out that what might seem clearly fictional to an adult might seem real to young children.
 Blumberg, Bierwirth and Schwartz claim the impact of exposure to violence may remain regardless of whether children choose to imitate it.
+This impact can be harmful to a child if that form of violence was an on-screen character death.
+With present day cartoons having an increased rate of on-screen death, if a child is not emotionally prepared this can lead to many harmful effects.
+But if the subject of death is handled correctly, this can give children an early positive understanding of death.